rodydavis/website/dev.md

 <script async defer src="https://buttons.github.io/buttons.js"></script>

+## Summary

+These are all the apps that I have worked on and created since I have been a developer.
+All but one of the apps are built with [Flutter](https://flutter.dev).

+{% include apps.html %}

+## Projects

 Here are all my projects I am working on and are in progress.

-## Projects

 | Name                  | Pub                                                                                                                                | Stars                                                                                                                                                                                                                                                 |
 |-----------------------|------------------------------------------------------------------------------------------------------------------------------------|-------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------|